belovvadim/Coursera_Capstone/Chicago Neighborhoods_Report.md

 ![Crime_Bar](results/crime_barchart.png "Crime Statistics")

-I also put the crime rate on the map in order to see the aptial distribution by community areas.
+I also put the crime rate on the map in order to see the spatial distribution by community areas.

 ![Crime_Map](results/crime_map.png "Crime Map")